 The downtime will harm your business and ranking.
 But the content is irreplaceable.

 Take no chances, back your site up.
 There’s really no excuse as free and inexpensive backup software tools make this process simple.

 Use The Self-Hosted WordPress.org and not WordPress.com

 When I started out on WordPress the difference between the .com and .org versions of the same company confused me.

 WordPress.com is for people that don’t want to install WordPress on their own server.
 You sign up and get a domain name like mycompany.wordpress.com.
 While this can be an easy and maintenance-free way to get started it's not a good long term solution.

 If you don’t care about the URL your site lives on or you don't want to customize your site then WordPress.com is a good choice.
 If you want to add plugins and make money from your website then go with WordPress.org.

-Think long and hard about the two choices before you begin writing blog posts.
+Think long and hard about the two choices before you begin writing a blog post.
 Making the wrong decision will cost you in the long run.

-Of course, to use the open-source WordPress.org plugin, you'll also need a web hosting package and domain name.
+Of course, to use the open-source WordPress.org plugin, you'll also want to use a web hosting package and domain name.
 But it's a small price to pay to enjoy the free software that powers 30% of websites on the internet.

 Avoid using too many Post Tags